Written by Keith Rice, the lead designer of Legacy’s Allure.

 First, because I wanted a memorable name that would stand out from the crowd.
 Second, because it describes why factions fight against one another.
 Read the lore introduction to see this more clearly.
 Third, because it pays homage to one of my favorite games from my childhood.

 At its core, I created Legacy’s Allure because the type of satisfying competitive card game that I wanted to play did not exist.
-(I talk about the specific design goals for Legacy’s Allure in this interview, if you’re interested.)
+(I talk about the design goals for Legacy’s Allure in this interview, if you’re interested.)
 The specific trigger for beginning work on the game, however, was my frustration playing Magic Arena.
 I uninstalled it in the fall of 2019 and haven’t looked back.
-That being said, although MTG influenced the game’s theming a decent amount, the mechanics of LA are mostly from chess, Heroes of Might and Magic 3, and Warcraft3 / Dota 2.
+That being said, although MTG influenced the game’s theming a decent amount, the mechanics of LA are mostly from chess, Heroes of Might and Magic 3, and Warcraft 3 / Dota 2.

 The dream would be to create a game that thousands of players worldwide could call “their game”.
 While I think Legacy’s Allure is unique enough and good enough to reach that level with enough marketing, the truth is that marketing even a good game in such a crowded market is time-consuming and expensive.
-If you want to see the game succeed, the single best thing you can do is show the game to others and encourage them to connect with our community, especially our Discord server.
+If you want to see the game succeed, the single best thing you can do is show the game (physical or digital) to others and encourage them to connect with our community, especially our Discord server.

 Legacy’s Allure is not a collectible / trading card game and it is not an expandable / living card game for one simple reason: those types of games (typically) do not rework or rebalance their cards, at least not for the physical version of their games.
 Legacy’s Allure does, however, because we believe this is essential for a satisfying competitive card game.
 Specifically, what this means is that the game will be released in versions, with major versions corresponding to seasons and minor versions corresponding to mid-season balance patches.
 This model has four notable advantages over other card game models: